kelseyhightower/vault-controller/docs/microservice-tutorial.md

 kubectl -n vault-controller create -f replicasets/client.yaml
 ```

 Once the `client` container starts it will obtain a short-lived client certificate from the PKI path `pki/issue/client`.
 For demonstration purposes each TLS certificate is generated with a TTL of 60 seconds and automatically renewed by the `client` and server Pods before they expire.
-The certificate TTL can be adjust using the `-client-pki-ttl` flag.
+The certificate TTL can be adjusted using the `-client-pki-ttl` flag.

 View the logs for the `client` Pod: